 N.B.
 Information current as of April 2018

 Guess what?
 You may be eligible for a Federal Government rebate on the price of your health insurance.
 If so, you can choose between a discounted premium, or claiming the rebate back through your tax return.
 The rebate amounts are as follows:

-Hospital cover pays a benefit towards the cost of your treatment as a private patient in either a private or public hospital.
+Hospital cover contributes towards the cost of your treatment as a private patient in a private or public hospital.
 It pays benefits for hospital accommodation, theatre and surgery fees, patient meals, prostheses, medical supplies and nursing care for services and treatments provided in hospital that are included in your policy.

 Also known as ancillary cover, an extras policy helps cover the cost of out-of-hospital services and products like dental care, physiotherapy, prescription glasses, occupational therapy and many other services that Medicare doesn’t cover.

 Ambulance cover is usually included in most hospital or extras policies, but some insurers will offer it as a stand-alone (emergency or comprehensive) policy.
 Standalone ambulance policies can be more comprehensive than the ambulance cover that may be included on your hospital or extras policy.
-Depending on your circumstances and where you live, you may be eligible for complimentary ambulance coverage through your state.
-For more information check out our ambulance cover page.
+Depending on your circumstances and where you live, you may be eligible for free ambulance coverage through your state government.
+For more information, check out our ambulance cover page.

 There are several advantages to taking out a private health insurance policy, such as being able to: